Ultrafast pulse measurement via time-domain single-pixel imaging: Results

-Fig. 1(a) schematically illustrates the concept of our scheme, and Fig. 1(b) shows the geometry and layout of the micromirror array.
-Our TFO gate consists of a DMD (Texas Instruments DLP3000) and a lens (L1).
+Fig. 2(a) schematically illustrates the concept of our TSPI scheme.
+One terahertz (THz) pulse with about 3 V/cm peak electric field and 5 fJ pulse energy works as the temporal object in the current system.
+Our TFO gate is shown in the yellow dashed box, which consists of a DMD (Texas Instruments DLP3000) and a lens (L1).
+The geometry and layout of the DMD are shown in Fig. 2(b).
 Before the DMD, there is no time delay in the pulse front of the incident pulse.
 After the DMD, $N$ spatio-temporally separated fan-out replicas are generated \cite{murate2018adaptive}.
-L1 is used to perform a Fourier transform so that, in the Fourier plane, the input ultrafast pulse is converted to pulse trains containing $N$ TFO copies at the same transverse position.
-Due to the spatio-temporal duality, $N$ depends on the number of DMD columns illuminated by the incident pulse, which is 608.
-As shown in Fig. 1(c), the intensity of each replica can be arbitrarily tuned by enabling only a subset of the mirrors in each DMD column, which further encodes the entire pulse train on demand. $\Delta \tau$ is determined by the physical size and tilt angle of the micromirrors.
-For the current device, the measured $\Delta \tau$ is 16.00$\pm$0.01 fs, which is essentially consistent with the theoretical value of 14.66 fs as shown in the caption of Fig. 1.
-A larger $\Delta \tau$ and a longer pulse duration of each TFO replica can be achieved by combining multiple DMD columns together due to the interference between adjacent TFO replicas.
-The total time window $T$ depends on the overall size of the mirror array, and is equal to $N \times \Delta \tau$, which is 9.73 ps.
+L1 is used to perform a Fourier transform so that, in the Fourier plane, the input ultrafast pulse is converted to pulse trains containing $N$ TFO copies at the same transverse position without any spatial-temporally coupled phase from diffraction. $N$ depends on the number of DMD columns illuminated by the incident pulse, which is 608 in the current system.
+The intensity of each replica can be arbitrarily tuned by enabling only a subset of the mirrors in each DMD column, which further enables arbitrary control over the pulse train (examples are shown in Fig. S2). $\Delta \tau$ is determined by the physical size and tilt angle of the micromirrors.
+For the current device, the measured $\Delta \tau$ is 16.00$\pm$0.01 fs, which is consistent with the theoretical value of 14.66 fs found in the caption of Fig. 2.
+Therefore, the upper bound of the Nyquist frequency of our TSPI is 31.25 THz, which is sufficient for measuring most broadband pulses.
+A larger $\Delta \tau$ and a longer pulse duration of each TFO replica can be achieved by combining multiple DMD columns into a single "effective column" due to the interference between adjacent TFO replicas.
+The total time window $T$ {(the temporal field-of-view)} depends on the overall size of the mirror array, and is equal to $N \times \Delta \tau$, which is 9.73 ps.
 It is noteworthy that, by selecting a DMD chip with the appropriate specifications, different $\Delta \tau$, $N$ and $T$ can be achieved as well.
 The encoding speed is mainly limited by the switching speed of the DMD, which can be as large as 4 kHz in our system and can be further increased to 20 kHz by using a faster DMD chip \cite{stantchev2020real}.
-One of the beauties of CTSPI, as an analog of spatial GI, is that the temporal resolution comes from the modulation on TFO but not from detectors.
-Therefore, our measurements solely require detectors with bandwidth exceeding the modulation frequency of the DMD, allowing the use of kHz-level photodiodes.
-Thanks to encoding the probe beam as opposed to temporally modulating the THz pulses \cite{zhao2019spatial}, our scheme not only holds the advantage of simplicity and reliability, but also can directly utilize commercially available DMDs with a high modulation speed and damage threshold.
+One of the beauties of TSPI is that the temporal sampling size comes from the modulation on TFO but not from the bandwidth of detectors.
+Therefore, our scheme solely requires detectors with bandwidth exceeding the modulation frequency of the DMD, allowing the use of kHz-level photodiodes, which have better noise-equivalent power than GHz-level fast photodiodes. {As a comparison, previous temporal imaging schemes, including the use of time lenses and temporal ghost imaging, cannot easily reach such high effective sampling rate and sensitivity even with the use of fast detectors with bandwidths at 100 GHz level \cite{kolner1989temporal,kolner1994space, bennett1999upconversion, salem2008optical, foster2008silicon, foster2009ultrafast, okawachi2012asynchronous, shirai2010temporal, ryczkowski2016ghost, devaux2016computational, o2017differential, ryczkowski2017magnified, xu2018detecting,tikan2018single, wu2019temporal,tian2020acoustic}.} Thanks to encoding the probe beam as opposed to temporally modulating the THz pulses \cite{zhao2019spatial}, our simple and reliable scheme can directly utilize commercially available DMDs with a high modulation speed and damage threshold, and hence no additional fabrication of devices is required.